Montenegro Travel Guide

 Swank Sveti Stefan is a 5-star luxury resort, Aman Sveti Stefan, about 20-minutes south of Budva.
 Formerly an islet, it’s now connected to the mainland via a man-made isthmus.

-Once visited by the rich and famous, like Sophia Lauren, Marylin Monroe, Elizabeth Taylor, and more, this gem was closed for many years (since 2020).
-It seems there was (and may still be) a dispute with the government about the terms of the property.
+Once visited by the rich and famous, like Sophia Lauren, Marylin Monroe, Elizabeth Taylor, and more, this gem has been unfortunately closed for many years due to land disputes.

 Sveti Stefan